The MIT Libraries has a great web site that points to important sources for doing congressional research.

 Vital Statistics on Congress, now online, is a great resource that provides tons and tons of data about Congress,

 ranging from information about its members to committee statistics to workload information.
+(One of the co-authors, Raffaela Wakeman, took this class many years ago.

 Center honors the memory of Sen. Everett M. Dirksen.
 It has